debraysimon/thingpark-global-sim/docs/device-manager-user-guide/doing-multicast/management/manage-general-settings-multicast-group.md

 access to Device Manager if you want to edit a multicast group.
 Read more\...
 For more information, see [Opening a panel and checking your read-write access](../../use-interface.md#opening-a-panel-and-checking-your-read-write-access).

+&nbsp;

 1. In the navigation panel, click **Multicast groups** to display the Multicast Groups panel.

 2. In the list displayed in the Search frame, select the multicast group you want to open, and click **View** ![](./../../_images/opening-an-object-in-view.png) or **Edit** ![](./../../_images/opening-a-panel-and-checking-1.png)
-    -\> The multicast group opens in the Multicast group panel.
+    -\&gt; The multicast group opens in the Multicast group panel.

     ![](./_images/managing-the-general-settings.png)